princefishthrower/chrisfrew.in/src/pages/led-zeppelin-data-analysis-for-lyric-generation-and-inspiration/index.md

 ![25-50 most common words](most_common_lower.png)

-what I think is really neat here, almost zen-like, is that the group has managed to use night and day exactly the same number of times -
+what I think is really neat here, almost zen-like, is that the group has managed to use the words 'night' and 'day' exactly the same number of times - 100.

 ## Data Analysis - Markov Chains

 Once again I revisited Markov Chains - what's better than to get some inspiration from poorly written robot lyrics?
 Since I've only worked with Markov Chains in Nodejs before, I had to look around for a .
 I ended up borrowing a lot from this very basic implementation from Toward's Data Science's Medium channel: https://towardsdatascience.com/simulating-text-with-markov-chains-in-python-1a27e6d13fc6

-> - ma - ooh , in my heart You know the , didn ' t take it told me go If it ' t have to know where you there where the downhill slide Oh , make ya know , now I couldn ' ve decided what the wind won '
+> \- ma - ooh , in my heart You know the , didn ' t take it told me go If it ' t have to know where you there where the downhill slide Oh , make ya know , now I couldn ' ve decided what the wind won '

 > ' d do , honey As we sweep with death The Queen of the storm who really good friend They give to care if you now , They say " Take him by takin ' m - la ) Spend it has !
 Feel it ain ' on the way back

 > Groovin ' s bright as the morning When ya no love for hesitatin ' t no more times Keep thinkin ' ya know it .
 We ' baby , I oughta know where he told A - hah - take , love that girl , that set you babe Sugar mama

-> - ooh - ha , take you stand it now ' t unwind Get some good and you lovin ', knowin ' s my eye prevails upon us spin Sail away Oh , you take you from Tom , hey , Riding a little baby , down And if it ,
+> \- ooh - ha , take you stand it now ' t unwind Get some good and you lovin ', knowin ' s my eye prevails upon us spin Sail away Oh , you take you from Tom , hey , Riding a little baby , down And if it ,

 > Dewy eyes Said , throw your crying for what your name Hear them in my power I know my baby when she would never do , " Then the gallows pole Yes , my very special smile Like a cloak of us to glitter I don ' m a - hah